-(a) The abundance of grace does not fully convey the extent of God’s grace.
+(b) The abundance of grace does not fully convey the extent of God’s grace.
 The original word for abundance (perisseia) literally means super-abundant or superfluity.
 It’s derived from a word (perisseuó) that means “goes above and beyond.”
 God has a superfluous, excessive amount of grace, far beyond what we need.
-See also Rom.
+See entry for Rom.
 5:20.

-(b) The gift of righteousness.
-The gospel of grace reveals the righteousness of God is a gift that is received by faith (Rom.
-1:17).
-Under law, you act right to get right with God.
+(c) The gift of righteousness.
+The gospel of grace reveals the righteousness of God is a gift that is received by faith (see entry for Php.
+3:19).
+Under law, you had to act right to get right with God.
 But under grace, you believe right and are made right by the grace of God, and as a result you can live right.
 Those who are trying to make themselves righteous can never succeed, but those who receive the free gift of Christ’s righteousness experience peace and joy.

 The gospel is not a list of things you must do to inherit eternal life.
 It is the blessed announcement that the righteousness you need to enter the kingdom of heaven—the righteousness that exceeds that of the Pharisees and law teachers—comes to us as a free gift through faith.

 (d) Those who receive … will reign.
 Formerly, death reigned, but in Christ, we reign in life.
 This is not a promise for the distant bye-and-bye.
 In him, we are seated in heavenly places now.

 So then as through one transgression there resulted condemnation to all men, even so through one act of righteousness there resulted justification of life to all men.